Hanifa Malikova: Biography

 The principal of the Empress Alexandra Russian Muslim School for Girls, Hanifa Malikova among the students.

 Hasan bek and Hanifa returned to Baku in 1896.
 Hanifa Malikova's first students themselves became teachers: if at the beginning of her pedagogical career she had 12 students, then by 1914 Hanifa and her former students were teaching over 2000 girls in Azerbaijan.
 According to various sources, she worked at the Russian-Muslim girls' school in Baku and became the first principal of the Empress Alexandra Russian Muslim Boarding School for Girls at different years.
 Malikova attended the Congress of Russian Muslim Teachers in 1906, and her speech from that congress is still preserved.

 In addition to her teaching activities, Hanifa Malikova was also involved in social work.
 She led various charitable organizations and leaded to the movement for removing veil in Azerbaijan.
 In 1908, she established the first women's charity organization in Baku as a branch of the "Nijat" society.
 The organization's president was Liza Tuqanova, the wife of Murtuza Mukhtarov.

 Between 1920 and 1926, Hanifa worked at the Azerbaijan SSR People's Commissariat of Education.

 Hanifa Malikova died on May 2, 1929.
 She was initially buried in the city cemetery, but later her body was transferred next to the grave of her husband, Hasan bey Zardabi, in the Alley of Honor.

 Family

 Hanifa Malikova and Hasan bey Zardabi had two sons and two daughters.
 Their eldest daughter, Pari Malikova, became the wife of the first parliamentary speaker of the ADR, Alimardan bey Topchubashov.
 The grave of Malikova's other daughter, Garibsoltan Malikova, was later discovered.
-Their eldest son, Midhad Malikov, received advanced engineering education in Germany.
+Their eldest son, Midhat Malikov, received advanced engineering education in Germany.
 He was shot in 1937.
 Their second son, Safvet Malikzadeh, was initially reported missing and later found to be living in Ankara.